Pylons/pyramid/docs/narr/security.rst

        """ Add blog entry code goes here """ pass

-Or an the same thing can be done using the :meth:`repoze.bfg.configuration.Configurator.add_view` method:
+Or the same thing can be done using the :meth:`repoze.bfg.configuration.Configurator.add_view` method:

 .. ignore-next-block